sdondley/karabiner_json_generator/README.md

   down and the left shift key long pressed.

 ### Trigger Keys Ruleset
 The trigger keys involve specific keys that execute actions when used with complex modifiers.
 These keys trigger the predefined functionalities according to the complex modifiers' conditions.
-The trigger key rules are also deteremined by what you put in the yaml file.
+The trigger key rules are also determined by what you put in the yaml file.

 You can associated triggers with any complex modifier using the yaml file.
 Look at the example yaml file to see how this is done.